mdn/browser-compat-data/docs/data-guidelines.md

 Some of these interfaces are [abstract](https://en.wikipedia.org/wiki/Abstract_type) and never have instances, while most are concrete and can be instantiated.
 For example, `BaseAudioContext` and `Node` are abstract, while `AudioContext` and `Element` are concrete.

 When attributes and methods are moved between interfaces in specifications and implementations, BCD should make the corresponding change.
-This guidelines covers what versions to use, and whether to use `partial_implementation` and notes in the resulting compat data.
+This guideline covers which versions to use, and whether to use `partial_implementation` and notes in the resulting compat data.

 **When members are moved up the prototype chain**